-- your spending over £25,000 (monthly); - o your contracts and tenders worth over £10,000; and - o government procurement card spend over £500.
+- your spending over £30,000, - your contracts and tenders worth over £30,000, - government procurement card spend over £500.

-Explain financial information in enough detail to allow the public to see where you are spending money, where you are or are planning to spend it, and the difference between the two.
+Explain financial information in enough detail to allow the public to see where you are spending money, where you are planning to spend it, and the difference between the two.
 Publish financial information at least annually and, where practical, publish half yearly or quarterly financial reports.
 Include revenue budgets and budgets for capital expenditure.

-Capital programme
+• Capital programme

-Include information on major plans for capital expenditure and any private finance initiative and public private partnership contracts.
+Include information on major plans for capital expenditure including any private finance initiative and public private partnership contracts.